Rainbow-Dreamer/musicpy/README.md

 musicpy's data sturctures, basic syntax and usage is detailed in this [wiki](https://github.com/Rainbow-Dreamer/musicpy/wiki), I'll try to make sure everything is detailed and clear.

-`note`, `chord`, `scale` are the basic classes in musicpy that builds up the base of music programming.
+`note`, `chord`, `scale` are the basic classes in musicpy that builds up the base of music programming, and there are way more musical classes in musicpy.

 Because of musicpy's data structure design, the `note` class is congruent to integers, which means that it can be used as int directly.